tallforasmurf/byteplay/README.md

 Still, it does walk you into the modules of CPython you need to read in order to understand code and function objects.

+Python's own documentation is quite informative, in particular in the Python source distribution, the files Doc/library/dis.rst and Doc/library/inspect.rst (and the dis.py and inspect.py modules themselves) explain a lot.

 See also the Byterun project (https://github.com/nedbat/byterun), which is a python bytecode executor written in Python.